kj3moraes/delorean/samples/text1.md

 The appendix begins with an epigraph by Pardot Kynes in which he considers the kind of existence available when humans increase in number in a finite environment.

+The appendix is divided into four sections, each of which is a document written by a character in the novel.

 ## Appendix I: The Ecology of Dune.
 This appendix details “the ecology of Dune.”
 It is heavily focused on the story of Pardot Kynes, Arrakis's first planetologist.